ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This may involve registering the same Signed Statements at different Transparency Services, each with their own purpose and Registration Policy.
 This may also involve attaching multiple Receipts to the same Signed Statements, each Receipt endorsing the Issuer signature and a subset of prior Receipts, and each Transparency Service verifying prior Receipts as part of their Registration Policy.

-For example, a supplier's Transparency Service may provide a complete, authoritative Registry for Signed Statements, whereas a Verifiers's Transparency Service may collect different kinds of Signed Statements to ensure complete auditing for a specific use case, and possibly require additional reviews before registering some of these Signed Statements.
+For example, a supplier may provide a complete, authoritative Transparency Service for its Signed Statements, whereas a Verifiers's Transparency Service may collect different kinds of Signed Statements to ensure complete auditing for a specific use case, and possibly require additional reviews before registering some of these Signed Statements.

 # Transparency Service API